 School districts also provide a variety of educational and extracurricular programs for students that go well beyond those offered or provided by charter schools.
 This includes interscholastic athletics, clubs, band, theater, and other activities.
 Charter schools may also provide these activities, but school districts are required to allow charter school students to participate in school district activities in most instances.

-These expenses alone accounted for more than 15% of school district spending in 2017-18.
+These expenses alone account for more than 15% of school district spending.

 - Are better at providing special education services for children at all levels of need.